 How To Propagate String Of Hearts In Water

-You can propagate string of hearts in water, just follow these steps:
+You can propagate string of hearts using water propagation, just follow these steps:

 - Get all you need ready: sharp scissors, your string of hearts plant, a jar of filtered tap water.